capmeth/acid/docsite/docs/tutorials/basic-setup.md

 We've now given the home section a `title`, connected the project's readme file as the `overview` content, and linked the other three sections as children or sub-sections.

-The reamining sections will all be similar.
+The remaining sections will all be similar.

 ```js
 {